Free Trees For Babies

 How will I collect my tree?

-We will have the trees ready for you to pick up in January 2025 from the TreeLink Nursery in Stirling.
+We will have the trees ready for you to pick up in January 2026 from the TreeLink Nursery in Stirling.
 As well as your tree, we’ll give you a stake and tie if you need it, a mulch mat, and a guide to planting and caring for your tree.
+If you have difficulty collecting, we can make special arrangements.

 How will I know when to collect my tree?